How long will it take for my life insurance to be paid out?

 - The capability of the insurer or trustee to assess claims

 - If there any aspects of the claim that need further investigation or information

 The duration before a payout can sometimes be lengthy

 ASIC's recent investigation into life insurance claims found that one insurer took up to 7 months to process a claim.

 Source: ASIC 2016

-Where will your life insurance end up?
+Where does your life insurance payment go?

 Life insurance is all about looking after your loved ones when you’re gone, but after taking all the necessary steps to purchase a policy, it’s quite surprising how many Australians fail to ensure that they know where their benefit payment will end up.

 A range of different implications need to be taken into account depending on whether:

 - Your policy is held in your own name